Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Fatty fish 2-3x weekly (salmon, sardines, anchovies, herring—avoid high-mercury fish)

-• Walnuts, chia seeds, flaxseeds (for ALA, though conversion to DHA is limited)
+• Walnuts, chia seeds, flaxseeds (for ALA, though conversion to DHA limited)

 Fruits and vegetables: